Donors and Volunteers

 How To Apply

 Interested volunteers should be willing to commit to a minimum of 100 hours per six months.
-All prospective volunteers are advised that due to ever-changing regulations regarding safety and security in a hospital setting, becoming a volunteer requires increased safety and security reviewing.
-Please read the following information carefully because the process has been changed.
+All prospective volunteers are advised that, due to ever-changing regulations regarding safety and security in a hospital setting, all candidates will be thoroughly screened.
+Please read the following information carefully as the process has changed.

-If you have any questions, please call 860-679-2381 or 860-679-4395 and leave a message.
+If you have any questions, please call Lisa Bartis at 860-679-2381 and leave a message.
 Thank you for considering UConn Health.
-Your willingness to share your skills, your efforts and your valuable time is greatly appreciated by staff and patients at UConn Health.
+Your willingness to share your skills, your efforts, and your valuable time is greatly appreciated by our staff and patients.

 CLERICAL SUPPORT (BASIC AND ADVANCED)

-Retail volunteers assist the UConn Health Auxiliary with daily operations in their retail locations while providing a warm, friendly, yet professional atmosphere for customers and other volunteers.
+Retail volunteers assist the UConn Health Auxiliary with daily operations in their retail locations while creating a friendly and professional atmosphere for customers and other volunteers.
 Positions are available in:

 - The Auxiliary Thrift Shop located on Park Road in West Hartford.
 Hours are Wednesday through Saturday, 10 a.m. to 4 p.m.
 Proceeds from the shop benefit the projects of the Auxiliary.

-- The Connucopia Gift Shop located in the Main Building.
-Hours are Monday through Friday, 8:30 a.m. to 8 p.m.; Saturday and Sunday, 12 to 4 p.m.
+- The Connucopia Gift Shops located in the Hospital Tower and the Outpatient Pavilion.
+Hours are Monday through Friday, 8:30 a.m. to 8 p.m. and Saturday and Sunday, 12 to 4 p.m.

 NEAG COMPREHENSIVE CANCER CENTER

-Volunteers in the Neag Comprehensive Cancer Center help assure that the patient's outpatient stay is as comfortable and pleasant as possible.
+Volunteers in the Neag Comprehensive Cancer Center help make a patient's outpatient stay as comfortable and pleasant as possible.
 To enhance the efficiency of medical care, volunteers escort patients and assist Cancer Center staff wherever possible to contribute to the quality of patient care.
-Volunteers in the Cancer Center must be mature, empathetic, sensitive to the needs of patients and family members, and able to push a wheelchair.
+Volunteers in the Cancer Center must be mature, empathetic, sensitive to the needs of patients and family members, and be able to push a wheelchair.

 Summer Student Volunteer Program